gabrieudev/auth/README.md

 <p align="center">
  <a href="#structure">Project Structure</a> •
- <a href="#getting-started">Getting Started</a> •
+ <a href="#start">Getting Started</a> •
  <a href="#routes">API Endpoints</a> •
  <a href="#contribute">Contribute</a>
 </p>

 <p align="center">
-  <b>This project was created to facilitate the process of user authentication and authorization, serving as a base to be reused in any Java REST API that requires such functionalities.
-Additionally, the API was developed following the principles of <a href=https://medium.com/@marcio.kgr/arquitetura-hexagonal-8958fb3e5507>Hexagonal Architecture</a> and using the best and most updated market practices to ensure the integrity of sensitive data.</b>
+  <b>This project was created to simplify the user authentication and authorization process, serving as a base to be reused in any Java REST API requiring such functionalities.
+Additionally, the API was developed following <a href="https://medium.com/@marcio.kgr/arquitetura-hexagonal-8958fb3e5507">Hexagonal Architecture</a> principles and the latest industry best practices, including 100% unit test coverage to ensure the integrity of sensitive data.</b>
 </p>

 <h2 id="structure">📂 Project Structure</h2>